djfedos/djfedos-search/docs/docs/tests.md

 Lists of tokens for tests are in the `tests` folder.

 There is also a test for FastAPI server in `test_fapi_server.py`.

-All those three tests run automatically on every commit pushed to the project's [GitHub repository](https://github.com/djfedos/djfedos-search).
+Those three tests run automatically on every commit push to the [GitHub repository](https://github.com/djfedos/djfedos-search).

-There is also a file called `test_lib_search_sdk_manual.py` that allows a pretty convenient manual testing.
+There is an additional tool called `test_lib_search_sdk_manual.py` that allows convenient manual testing.